git-hook/captain-hook/README.md

 in numerical order, from 000-999.
 Note that scripts beginning with anything other than a three-digit number between one and nine-hundred ninety-nine, inclusive, will be ignored.
-It is advisable to follow this outlined heirarchy for naming scripts:
+It is advisable to follow this outlined hierarchy for naming scripts:

 000-099 System level initialization scripts <br>
 100-899 User level git hook actions <br>
 900-999 System level teardown scripts <br>

-In order to fully leverage the benefits of this numeric system, consider allowing distance between filenames of discerete parts of a single git-hook pipeline.
+In order to fully leverage the benefits of this numeric system, consider allowing distance between filenames of discrete parts of a single git-hook pipeline.
 For example, the pre-push pipeline may build and test, but rather than naming your scripts 100-build.sh and 101-test.sh, leave room for future expansion: 110-build.sh and